What does membership mean at Shelter Rock?

 How does someone join Shelter Rock?

-We rejoice when anyone decides to join their religious quest with ours, by joining this congregation.
-In order to do so, you must enroll in New Member Orientations, of which there are three sessions offered at least twice a year, plus online alternatives.
-Once you have completed the Orientations, if you feel in accord with the values of Unitarian Universalism and the vision of this congregation, you need only sign the Membership Book and make a financial commitment to the program budget of the congregation.
+We rejoice when anyone decides to join their religious quest with ours by joining this congregation.
+In order to do so, newcomers attend orientations, called “Inquirers Sessions” offered throughout the year.
+Once you have participated and feel in accord with the values of Unitarian Universalism and the vision of this congregation, you need only sign the Membership Book and make a financial commitment to the program budget of the congregation.
 (Waivers are available in the event of financial hardship with the approval of a minister.)
-New members are invited to participate in a New Member Recognition Ceremony during a Sunday service and to get-acquainted social events.
+New members are invited to participate in a New Member Recognition Ceremony during a Sunday Service and to get-acquainted social events.
 If you, as a new member, request it, a longer-term member can serve as a “mentor” or “partner” for the first year of membership.

 - Participate in Sunday worship and other events which provide a core of common experiences.